bijay135/gitlab-aws-magento2-deploy/README.md

 - Simple deploy summary for server/application section in tabular format during each deployment
 - Support to sync nginx, php, logrotate and magento env changes directly from repository to golden server
 - Seperate root to build application changes and state checking flow to skip application build when no changes
-- Alternating `default` and `full page` cache databases to reduce conflics between old and new nodes
 - Aws cli integration to create image, update launch configuration and start/wait for instance refresh

 # Important configuration information